thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 techniques have a high amount of error because of bias.
 In this paper we examine an unbiased approach subsample displacement estimations that consists of 2D windowed-sinc interpolation with numerical optimization.
-We find that a Welch or Lanczos window with Nelder-Mead simplex optimization is well suited for this purpose.
+We find that a Welch or Lanczos window with Nelder-Mead simplex or regular-step gradient descent optimization is well suited for this purpose.
 The strain signal-to-noise (SNRe) ratio is compared to other parabolic and cosine interpolation methods, and it is found that the SNRe is better while still providing reasonable computational performance, especially for small